Jay9596/devRant_CUI/README.md

    To close the comments box, press the right arrow (➡)
   - **:m**
   This command can be used for long rants, it switchs the focus to main view, where you can scroll.
   In the main view you can scroll down or up using the down arrow (⬇) and up arrow (⬆) keys.
   To switch to Input view, press the right arrow (➡)
+   - **image** or **img** or **:i**
+  This command can be used to open the attached image in the rant, on the device default browser.
   - **back** or **cd ..**
-   This command is used to go beack to the rants view after opening a rant.
+   This command is used to go back to the rants view after opening a rant.
   - **profile {username}**
    This command will fetch the user info and print it.
    If there is an error, it will be shown in the output view above the input window.